Effective Date: October 29, 2020

-The CCPA gives you the right to request that we delete your personal information unless we need it for specific reasons described by the CCPA.
-For those categories of data, such as what is needed for security, legal, or other business or commercial purposes, we retain the information in accordance with our records retention policies and then securely delete it.
+You have the right to request that we delete personal information we have about you unless we need it for specific reasons described by the CCPA.
+We will retain certain information required for security, legal, or other business or commercial purposes only for as long as reasonably necessary for business, accounting, tax or legal purposes and then securely delete it.

 If you are a California resident, you have the right to opt out before Trademore can sell your personal information.

-If you exercise any of the rights described here, we do not and will not discriminate against you by denying goods or services, charging different prices or rates for goods or services, or providing you a different level or quality of goods and services.
-You also have the right to receive information about the financial incentives that we offer to you (if any).
+We do not discriminate against you if you exercise any rights described in this section.We will not deny goods or services, charge different prices or rates for goods or services, or provide you a different level or quality of goods and services.
+You also have the right to receive information about any financial incentives we offer to you.

-You will be required to verify your identity using the processes described in the dashboard before we fulfill your request.
+We require you to verify your identity using the processes described in the dashboard before we fulfill your request.

 If you have questions about your rights under CCPA, email us at firstname.lastname@example.org.